pbesteu/comic-book-route-quick-app/quick-app/README.md

-# Quick App Sample: Local Street Art
+# Quick App Sample: Brussels Comic Route

 This quick app is an open-source project, powered by open data and enriched by the community.